 Are you ready to visit Exmouth?

-With so many wonderful things to do in Exmouth like exploring the Jurassic Coast and SUPing along the Exe Estuary, it’s unsurprising that it’s one of Devon’s best tourist towns.
+With so many wonderful things to do in Exmouth like exploring the Jurassic Coast, going for hikes, and SUPing along the Exe Estuary, it’s unsurprising that it’s one of Devon’s best tourist towns.
 The fact that its so well connected makes it an easy holiday spot in the South West, whether you have a car or not!